RealTimeBiomechanics/rtosim/README.md

 Install
 -------
 RTOSIM works on Windows, Mac, and Linux.
-Binary packages are available for Windows.
+Binary packages will be available for Windows.

-[RTOSIM Win32 installer](https://simtk.org/frs/download.php?file_id=4494) (does not require any external library).

 Build
 -----